The AusRAIL PLUS 2019 Competition will open on the 3rd June! Watch this space!

 We received a record number of entries that reflect the skills, passion and creativity of this inspiring new generation of talent across the sector.

-The winner of the AusRAIL PLUS 2017 Young Rail Professionals Pitching Competition was Jamie Ross-Smith from UGL Limited.
-Jamie’s idea titled intelligent asset management system and was well received by both the judging committee and the audience who voted via the AusRAIL app!
-Check out a full recap on all the pitches here
+The winner of the AusRAIL 2018 Young Rail Professionals Pitching Competition was Owen Plagens from Downer.
+Owen’s idea titled intelligent seating recommendation system (iSRS) was well received by both the judging committee and the audience who voted via the AusRAIL app!

 What is the Young Rail Professionals Pitching Competition?

 The inaugural competition was held at AusRAIL 2016 and we have since held a further two at NZ Rail 2017 and now AusRAIL PLUS 2017.
 The premise is to invite rail professionals 30 years and under to submit an idea that could revolutionise the rail industry.
 Finalists will have the opportunity to present their ideas to industry leaders at AusRAIL with the winner announced at the Gala Dinner.
 Further information about the 2019 pitching competition will be announced shortly.

 Entries must be 400-600 words and include a concept title, name/contact details, institution and qualification underway/completed (including completion date), the issue being addressed and the solution/idea proposed.
 Final presentations can include multi and/or mixed media.

 Entries will be judged by the AusRAIL Organising Committee on the benefits the idea could provide, its quality and relevance.
 The Organising Committee’s decision is final.
 No feedback will be provided to unsuccessful applicants.

 Open to all railway professionals who are 30yrs or under (as at 3 December 2019).

 Keep updated with information by subscribing to the AusRAIL e-newsletter here.